How to Hold a Great Strategic Planning Offsite Meeting

 2. How to Hold a Great Strategic Planning Offsite Meeting

-1. Prepare, prepare, and prepare!
+1. Prepare, Prepare, and Prepare!

 Most executives agree that a successful strategic offsite begins before the event.
 Often, however, leaders start with scheduling the meeting, inviting participants, and possibly securing an outside expert speaker in the hopes that getting the right people in the room will produce results.